What we do

 A shortlist, already represented.

-- You meet every candidate through roles.cc, with our read on why they fit.
-No retainer to get started.
+• You meet every candidate through roles.cc, with our read on why they fit.
+No retainer.
+Full terms are on the founders page.

-- Pay only on a hire.
-Until then, you’re spending interview time, not budget.
+• Until there’s a hire, you’re spending interview time, not budget.

 How the introduction works